bakp22/dell-company-app/README.md

 -> The goal is to draft a full Full-Stack Web Applicaiton later refining it with React.

 ## Updates
-As of now, I am in the process of updating the project; below is the update log.
+As of now, I am updating the project; the update log is below.

 - August 3rd, 2024 -> refactoring code and deleting search bar.
 First step in planning to add back-end development functionality.

+    * adding Navbar
+    * implementing backend

 ------------------------------------------------------------------------------------------------------------------------------------------------------